-Leaf spring is almost synonymous with incredible strength and durability due to those solid steel sheets holding them together.
+Leaf springs are almost synonymous with incredible strength and durability due to those solid steel sheets holding them together.
 But, does adding leaf springs increase payload?
-The answer is no. Actually, adding leaf springs helps to minimize sag and increases handling capacity on uneven or steeply sloped terrain.
+The answer is no. Adding leaf springs helps to minimize sag and increases handling capacity on uneven or steeply sloped terrain.

 No matter whether you’re talking about the stock leaf spring unit or adding extra leaf springs to the setup, this will have little to no effect on the payload.
 Rather, disassembling your stock leaf spring setup will initiate extra stress.